lpinkham/States-Visited/README.md

 https://imgur.com/Zyj4ETj

 PROBLEM SOLVNG STATEGIES:
 To help resolve problems along the way I used console.log to print out objects, methods or whatever was needed to guide me to where the problem was.
-I also refered back to classroom assignments for reference on how we performed user authenticate.
+I also refered back to classroom assignments for reference on how we performed user authentication.

 LINK TO BACK-END repo: